JaredS129/student-project--client-side--build-a-chatbot/Submission/planning/problem.md

 - Input: Sarah Connor
 - Output: (alert) You Died, Game Over.

+### If user inputs a blank message, bot returns a helpful response at any point

+- Input:
+- Output: Please type something
+- Input: Jared
+- Output: Nice to meet you Jared.
+I'm Invest-o-bot (not a financial advisor).
+I'd like to assist you with some investment advice.
+First I will need some information about you.
+To start, how old are you?
+- Input:
+- Output: Please type something
+- Input: 31
+- Output: 31, great, and what is your average annual income?

 ### Should omit leading '$' symbol or any leading zeros input by user

 - Start: Hi There, What's your name?